Y0Coss/docs-fork/pages/storage_and_backup/block_storage/block_storage_the_right_storage_class/guide.en-gb.md

 #### Backup and snapshot fees

-While standard volume usage is billed per GB/month, [snapshots](/pages/public_cloud/compute/creating_a_volume_snapshot) and [backups](/pages/public_cloud/compute/volume-backup) stored on Object Storage may incur additional storage costs.
+While standard volume usage is billed per GB/month, [snapshots](/pages/public_cloud/compute/creating_a_volume_snapshot) stored on **Block Storage** and [backups](/pages/public_cloud/compute/volume-backup) stored on **Object Storage** may incur additional storage costs.
 Snapshots allow you to capture the state of a volume at a given time, and backups enable data protection and recovery.

 #### Lifecycle and resizing